ibm-cloud-docs/codeengine/mem-cpu-combo.md

 copyright:
   years: 2021
-lastupdated: "2021-04-06"
+lastupdated: "2021-05-11"

-keywords: applications in code engine, apps in code engine, job in code engine, memory and cpu combinations, memory in code engine, cpu in code engine
+keywords: applications in code engine, apps in code engine, job in code engine, memory and cpu combinations, memory in code engine, cpu in code engine, memory and CPU

 subcollection: codeengine